HanSunUCLA/Machine_Learning_Review/ML_Review.md

 Ways to detect: training/testing split

 - Model-wise: 1) use regularization models: reduce variance by applying feature selection models, LASSO and Ridge (apply L1, L2 regularizer), random forest; 2) use k-fold cross validation; 3) apply ensemble models, Bagging, Boosting, a soft-max layer
-- Data-wise: add more data;
+- Data-wise: add more data which can be explained by VC-dimension;
-- Deep learning: 1) early stopping; 2) drop-out 3) add regularizer for weights; 4) use data augmentation
+- Deep learning: 1) early stopping; 2) drop-out 3) add regularizer for weights; 4) use data augmentation (for images)

 ### Identify Outliers